marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 .. math::  a = g

-In this case we could easily solve the equations of motion to get
+In this case we could easily solve the differential equations to get the equations of motion:

 .. math:: v(t) = v_0 + at.

-And similarly
+and

 .. math:: x(t) = x_0 + v_0 t + \frac{1}{2}at^2.

 We notice that the velocity keeps growing constantly for ever.
-This of cource, has to be incorrect, because we know that in reality, a skydiver would quickly hit terminal velocity.
+This of course has to be incorrect, because we know that in reality a skydiver would quickly hit terminal velocity.

 Terminal velocity